rgadela2014/training/03-vscode/readme.txt

 select the expression and type ( then vscode will put the expression within parenthersis if ( x % 3 == 0 && x%5 === 0 )
 move the selection up - select the line - press the Alt key and up arrow

+Change all the variables in the file with one change select the word, press F2 and change and Enter

+Autofill the code --> Ctrl .